Flo2306/Voice-Onset/README.md

 For Mac users, you need to install a program needed to deal with FLAC files as it is part of the necessary modules.
 You can do so by first installing brew if you do not have it, more information under https://brew.sh.
 Next, you need to install the program to deal with the FLAC files using brew install flac in your terminal.

 ## Connection reset by peer

-This issue is related to the connection to google transcribe and a potential overload/overuse of their connect.
+This issue is related to the connection to Google Transcribe and a potential overload/overuse of their connection.
 As of now, I have not found a good solution for this issue to continue analysing the data automatically.
-If you are using the GUI, you will have to select the datafolder again.
-There will be an additional CSV file in the datafolder telling showing the current process for each datafile.
+If you are using the GUI, you will have to select the data folder again.
+There will be an additional CSV file in the data folder telling showing the current process for each data file.
 If this file is deleted, the program will start from the beginning.
-In the code of the GUI, I started some code that I believe to be promising but I could not figure it out completely myself.
-If you find a solution for this, feel free to contact me.
+This issue usually occurs when you process many audio files (for me it happened after processing 4000 audio files) so I hope you do not have to restart it many times.

 ## Authors